pypa/pipenv/README.rst

 ---------------

-**Pipenv** — the world's worst Python application dependencies workflow tool™.
+**Pipenv** — the world's most opinionated Python application dependencies workflow tool™.

 Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world. *Windows is a first–class citizen, in our world.*